solita/solita.github.com/_posts/2012-11-27-episerver-quick-install-guide.md

 layout: post
 title: EPiServer in the Cloud – a quick start guide
 author: timole
 excerpt: This is a short guide for installing EPiServer on a cloud server.
-The target audience is TUT students on course MATHM-37200 Hypermediajärjestelmät, where a visiting lecture was held on Wed 28.11.2012.
-Please feel free to ask questions on installing EPiServer, if you have any problems.
+Please feel free to ask questions if you have any problems.
 tags: episerver cms TUT
 ---

-This is a short guide for installing EPiServer 7 on a cloud server.
-If you have any problems, please feel free to ask questions at the bottom of the page!
-This articles target group is students of TUT that parricipated the guest lecture ([.ppt slides](http://tasting.solita.fi/Solita%20-%20Vierailuluento%20-%20TTY%20-%20EPiServer%20.NET-asiakasprojekteissa.pptx))
+This is a short guide for installing EPiServer on a cloud server.
+Please feel free to ask questions if you have any problems.
+A guest lecture on the subject was held at Tampere University of Technology ([.ppt slides](http://tasting.solita.fi/Solita%20-%20Vierailuluento%20-%20TTY%20-%20EPiServer%20.NET-asiakasprojekteissa.pptx))

 The goal is to get EPiServer 7 up and running on a Windows 2008 cloud server.
 The URL of your server will be http://yourownaccount.no-ip.org.
 What you need to do is: